If you know the result of a formula, but you are not sure which input value the formula needs to get that result, you can use the Goal Seek Command.

 Suppose that you need to borrow $300,000 from a bank for 30 years to buy a house.
 If your maximum payments are limited to $1,500 per month, how high an annual interest rate can you tolerate?

 We can model this situation using this formula – $1,500 = PMT(Interest Rate/12,360,$300,000).

-In order to show you how to put those three essential pieces of information into Excel, I established a table as shown Figure 1.1.
-Cell C5 contains formula “=PMT(C4/12,C3,C2)” and Cell C4 represents for a variable which contains the unknown input value.
+In order to show you how to put those three essential pieces of information into Excel, I established a table as shown in Figure 1.1.
+Cell C5 contains the formula “=PMT(C4/12,C3,C2)” and Cell C4 represents a variable that contains the unknown input value.
 Cell C4 was left blank because we don’t know the interest rate.
 The formula still returned a value, though cell C4 does not have value.
 Why?
-Because PMT function assumes a 0% annual interest rate in this case.
+Because the PMT function assumes a 0% annual interest rate in this case.

 After clicking Goal Seek, the Goal Seek dialog box showed in Figure 1.3 will be prompted.
 In the Set cell box, enter C5.
 And in the To value box, type your payment amount, -1500.
 Please note that the number must be negative because it’s a payment.
 Finally, in the By changing cell box, enter C4 or $C$4, the reference to the cell that contains the value that you want to adjust.
 Please remember that the cell you enter here must be referenced by the formula that you specify in the Set cell box.

 After clicking OK, the Goal Seek dialog box will change into status like below telling us that Excel found a solution for us.
 And you can see that cell C4 is no longer blank.
 Excel put the solution, 4.39%, in cell C4.
 It means that you have to pay more than $1,500 each month if the interest rate is higher than 4.39%.
 Therefore the highest interest rate that you can tolerate is $4.39%.

 Case 2: Get back to school (solve an algebra problem)